viresh-ratnakar/webifi/README.md

 letters into the grid.

 #### clear
-Clear entries in the current light or a particular cell.
+Clear entries in the current light or a particular cell or everythere.

 - clear
 - clear cell [number]
+- clear all

+The "clear all" command asks for confirmation.

 #### check
 Check entries in the current light or a particular cell or everywhere.